-Do your kids like learning about rockets and outer space?
-Try this space theme sensory bin at home or in the classroom.
+Do your kids like learning about rockets, solar system and outer space?
+Try this space themed sensory bin at home or in the classroom.
 It’s super easy to make and will provide plenty of opportunities for developing oral language, vocabulary, communication skills and more!

-When paired with a good book, this sensory bin is a great way to introduce your kiddos to the wonders of space travel.
+When paired with a good book, this fun space themed sensory bin is a great way to introduce your kiddos to the wonders of space travel.

 I remember watching space shuttle launches in elementary school, it was so exciting and such a special treat to watch TV at school!